qwercik/uptime/README.md

 $ gcc -o example example.c -luptime
 ```

 If you haven't installed the library to defaults locations, you have to indicate your custom header and library paths.
+Example:

 ```bash
 $ gcc -o example example.c -L/home/user/uptime/lib -I/home/user/uptime/include -luptime